DataDog/documentation/content/en/product_analytics/heatmaps.md

 {{< img src="real_user_monitoring/heatmaps/heatmap_v2.png" alt="An overview of the heatmap functionality." style="width:100%;">}}

 A heatmap (or heat map) is a visualization of your user's interactions overlaid on Session Replay data.
-RUM has three different types of heatmaps:
+Product Analytics has three different types of heatmaps:

 - **Click maps:** View user interactions (clicks) to understand how users engage with your page
 - **Top Elements:** View a ranking of up to the top 10 most interacted-with elements on a given page.